What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Books: You will find a pretty good selection of western fiction and guide books in Karimabad and an excellent selection in Islamabad including international magazines and maps.
 In Islamabad the best book shops are in the area known as F9.
 You will find basic English language fiction in many other towns.
 It's worth noting that there is a good second-hand book stall at the Indian border.
 It's small, but will have a few reasonable reads and guidebooks for India, China, Nepal, Iran and beyond.
 There are many great books on mountaineering in Pakistan (mainly on K2) and any reading on 'The Great Game' is worthwhile and interesting.
 Recommended is: The Great Game: On Secret Service in High Asia by Peter Hopkirk

-• TV: More expensive mid-range hotels (say $20 upwards) will have satellite television with at least a few international channels such as BBC World, AXN and Star Sports (showing live matches/games).
+• TV: More expensive mid-range hotels (say $30-40 upwards) will have satellite television with at least a few international channels such as BBC World, AXN and Star Sports (showing live matches/games).

 • Movies: To view a few digital camera shot movies taken in Pakistan, click here.
-You'll need QuickTime (free download), and these files will take several minutes to load even with an ADSL connection.

 The KKH or Karakoram Highway runs from Islamabad in Pakistan to Kashgar in China.
 Travelling non-stop (not recommended), the route would take about three/four days.
 Transport is easy and it is the only reliable overland route into China from the sub-continent.
 You need to arrange your onward visas before you leave Islamabad, or if heading into Pakistan, before you get to Kashgar.